-Similarly, Isaac blessing Jacob with the blessing of the firstborn which he did not deserve but got simply because Isaac was pleased with the way Jacob smelled as a result of him putting on the garments of Esau and the skins of the goats is pointing to the way God will bless the sinners, who don’t deserve His blessings, simply because of the righteousness of His firstborn, Jesus Christ, bestowed upon them by their faith in the finished work of Christ (2 Cor.
+Similarly, Isaac blessing Jacob with the blessing of the firstborn, which he did not deserve but got simply because Isaac was pleased with the way Jacob smelled as a result of him putting on the garments of Esau and the skins of the goats is pointing to the way God will bless the sinners, who don’t deserve His blessings, simply because of the righteousness of His firstborn, Jesus Christ, bestowed upon them by their faith in the finished work of Christ (2 Cor.
 5:21, Col. 1:18, Rev. 1:5).

 God is infinitely more pleased with the soothing fragrance that emanated from Christ’s sacrifice on the cross than He was with the fragrance from all the burnt offerings offered to Him under the Old Covenant.

-So, if God could forgive and bless people under the Old Covenant just by smelling the fragrance from their burnt offerings which are only mere shadows or types of Christ’s atoning sacrifice, how then would God not freely forgive and bless people now by reason of the fragrance from Christ’s perfect sacrifice on the cross?
+So, if God could forgive and bless people under the Old Covenant just by smelling the fragrance from their burnt offerings which are only mere shadows or types of Christ’s atoning sacrifice, how then would God not freely forgive and bless people now because of the fragrance from Christ’s perfect sacrifice on the cross?

-When Jacob put on the garments of Esau (Isaac’s firstborn), he smelled like the firstborn in the presence of Isaac, their father, and thus obtained the blessing of the firstborn which he didn’t deserve.
+When Jacob put on the garments of Esau (Isaac’s firstborn), he smelled like the firstborn in the presence of Isaac, their father, and thus obtained the blessing of the firstborn, which he didn’t deserve.

 Likewise, every born-again believer has been clothed with the garments of salvation and covered with the robe of righteousness of Christ, thereby smelling like Christ in God’s presence.

-Consequently, the born-again believers have received the blessing of Christ which they don’t deserve (2 Cor.
+Consequently, the born-again believers have received the blessing of Christ, which they don’t deserve (2 Cor.
 5:21, Eph.
 1:3).

-This was revealed to Prophet Isaiah and he prophesied about it.
+This was revealed to Prophet Isaiah, and he prophesied about it.